valentingalea/splash-damage-talks/mdx/UE4.md

 DECK: separate the sections with img's (badlands style) ideas: games or blurred screenshot of something u

 ---
+## Disclamer

+TODO: context and how these are just learnings (could have drawbacks)

+---
 ## Teams and Projects

 * how we run multiple Projects